TCA166/openCMS/README.md

 ```

 Quite fast and easy isn't it?
-Then you may customise the end result of the script to your desires, adding new features or changing whatever you want!
+Then you may customize the end result of the script to your desires, adding new features or changing whatever you want!
 A more detailed usage example you can find [here](./testRender.py)

 ## License